Perseids: Historical observations and associations

 Some Catholics refer to the Perseids as the "tears of Saint Lawrence", suspended in the sky but returning to Earth once a year on August 10, the canonical date of that saint's martyrdom in 258 AD.
 The saint is said to have been burned alive on a gridiron.
 His manner of death is almost certainly the origin of the Mediterranean folk legend claiming that the shooting stars are the sparks of Saint Lawrence's martyrdom.
-The legend holds that during the night of August 9 to 10, cooled embers appear in the ground under plants; these embers are known as the "coal of Saint Lawrence."
+The legend holds that during the night of August 9 to 10, cooled embers appear in the ground under plants; these embers are known as the "coal of Saint Lawrence".

-The transition in favor of the Catholic saint and his feast day on August 10, moving away from pagan gods and their festivals — a process known as Christianization — was facilitated by the phonetic assonance of the Latin name Laurentius with Acca Larentia, a goddess previously celebrated during the summer period alongside Priapus, as a fertility deity.
+The transition in favor of the Catholic saint and his feast day on August 10, moving away from pagan gods and their festivals – a process known as Christianization – was facilitated by the phonetic assonance of the Latin name Laurentius with Acca Larentia, a goddess previously celebrated during the summer period alongside Priapus, as a fertility deity.
 Among the Romans, it was believed that the trails of the Perseids represented the benevolent rain of Priapus' seed.
 In this context, the god's cosmogonic phallus acted as a life-giver, blessing the fields and promoting fertility.
 During the same period, phallic processions and other sexual rites were common.
 Christianity, which had a different relationship with sexuality and generativity compared to Greco-Roman culture, replaced this sexual connotation with a reference to martyrdom.

-In 1836 Adolphe Quetelet wrote: J'ai cru remarquer aussi une fréquence plus grande de ces météores au mois d'août (du 8 au 15) "I think I noticed also a greater frequency of these meteors in the month of August (from 8 to 15)."
+In 1836, Adolphe Quetelet wrote: J'ai cru remarquer aussi une fréquence plus grande de ces météores au mois d'août (du 8 au 15) "I think I noticed also a greater frequency of these meteors in the month of August (from 8 to 15)".
 After studying historical records, he predicted a peak on 10 August.
 He then wrote to other astronomers, who confirmed this prediction on the night of 10 August 1837.
 Quetelet missed the shower due to bad weather.

-In 1866, after the perihelion passage of Swift-Tuttle in 1862, the Italian astronomer Giovanni Virginio Schiaparelli discovered the link between meteor showers and comets.
+In 1866, after the perihelion passage of Swift–Tuttle in 1862, the Italian astronomer Giovanni Virginio Schiaparelli discovered the link between meteor showers and comets.
 The finding is contained in an exchange of letters with Angelo Secchi.

+In 1992, Comet Swift–Tuttle returned to the Earth's vicinity, producing strong Perseid meteor outbursts in August 1991, 1992, and 1993, with peak rates of several hundred meteors per hour observed.
+Finnish astronomer Esko Lyytinen calculated that the Earth could enter into an extra thick debris field left behind by Comet Swift–Tuttle in 2028, which could possibly produce a Perseids meteor storm on the night of August 11–12, 2028.
+A peak rate of at least 1,000 meteors per hour is possible at the zenith, which was projected to be around 1:30 am EDT (05:30 UTC) on August 12.